 Project RIC Score Leveling

-No Project Manager or Construction Manager can have more than four projects with a Medium RIC Score.
+No Project Manager, Construction Manager, or EHS Field Representative can have more than four active projects with a Medium RIC Score.

-No Project Manager or Construction Manager can have more than eight projects with a Low RIC Score.
+No Project Manager, Construction Manager, or EHS Field Representative can have more than eight active projects with a Low RIC Score.

-No Project Manager or Construction Manager can have a cumulative RIC Score Greater than 800.
+No Project Manager, Construction Manager, or EHS Field Representative can have a cumulative RIC Score Greater than 800 on active projects.